jonase/eastwood/README.md

 TBD: `jvm.tools.analyzer` may have had its namespace `clojure.tools.analyzer` renamed specificaly to avoid this problem.

+### Unreliable reflection warnings during linting

+For additional testing of the `tools.analyzer.jvm` library, while analyzing your source code it is read into an intermediate abstract syntax tree (AST) data structure, and then forms are generated from the AST and evaluated.
+There are some issues with type hints being different or missing from these forms, such that when Clojure is used to eval the forms, the reflection warnings produced (if they are enabled) will be different than what you get from compiling your code normally.

+Until this issue is corrected, we recommend that you ignore reflection warnings produced during linting, and instead rely on those from `lein check`.

 ### Other Issues

 Currently, the Clojure Contrib libraries